Skip to main content

 Book Thoughts

-This book is the ultimate slow-burn romance between an English pub owner and a tea shop proprietor, involving two characters that couldn't be more opposite to each other.
+This book is the ultimate slow-burn romance between an English pub owner and a tea shop proprietor, involving two characters who couldn't be more opposite to each other.
 Despite their differences, sparks fly between Finn and Daphne from the onset, garnering an audience of local townspeople from Wisteria, North Carolina.
 With heavily hashtagged social media content following their every move (some posts really should be shared privately!), nothing brings a small town out for gossip-fueled drama like the cooking rivalry that heats up between refined food and comfort food.
 Foodies will appreciate the delectable meals and treats in this book, making it a chef's kiss for drumming up an appetite while reading.

 I appreciate that when difficulties arise, Finn and Daphne realize they cannot lean on their own strength and instead trust in God to help them and their community.
 With several heated moments between the characters, it's a good thing that they are chaperoned by Finn's adorable daughter, Lucy, who is both brave and beautiful like her favourite character of Rapunzel.
 Readers who enjoy cutting but not cruel repartee amid a community truly coming together will find it worthwhile to see whether tea or coffee wins the day in A Brewed Awakening.
 Plus, you might be asking yourself, how does Jodie have so much merchandise and who is buying it all?!